 - to ensure that content from our site is presented in the most effective manner for you and for your computer.

 4.2 Third party marketing.
-Subject to your express opt-in consent being provided in advance by checking the relevant box on the order form or registration form (as applicable), we may use your personal data to provide, or permit selected third parties to provide you, with information about third party goods or services we feel may interest you.
-If you are an existing customer, we will only contact you by electronic means (e-mail or SMS) with information about goods and services similar to those which were the subject of a previous sale or negotiations of a sale to you.
+Subject to your express opt-in consent being provided in advance by checking the relevant box on registration or in e-mail (as applicable), we may use your personal data to provide, or permit selected third parties to provide you, with information about third party goods or services we feel may interest you.
+If you are an existing customer, we will only contact you by electronic means (e-mail or SMS) with information about goods and services similar to ours or serving the wider travel sector.
 If you are a new customer, and where we permit selected third parties to use your data, we (or they) will contact you by electronic means only if you have consented to this.